mono/Embeddinator-4000/docs/getting-started-objective-c.md

 # Getting started with Objective-C

-This is the getting started page for Objective-C.
+This is the getting started page for Objective-C

 ## Requirements

-In order to use the embeddinator with Objective-C you'll need a Mac running:
+In order to use the embeddinator with Objective-C you'll need a Mac computer running:

 * macOS 10.12 (Sierra) or later
 * Xcode 8.3.2 or later